andrew/nesbitt.io/_posts/2025-12-24-package-managers-keep-using-git-as-a-database.md

 Unlike CocoaPods, Nixpkgs can’t easily move to a CDN.
 The Nix expressions *are* the package definitions, not metadata pointing elsewhere.
 Binary caches already serve built packages over HTTP, but nixpkgs itself remains a git repository — and it’s still growing.

+## vcpkg

+vcpkg is Microsoft's C++ package manager.
+It uses git tree hashes to version its ports, with the curated registry at [github.com/Microsoft/vcpkg](https://github.com/Microsoft/vcpkg) containing over 2,000 libraries.

+The problem is that vcpkg needs to retrieve specific versions of ports by their git tree hash.
+When you specify a `builtin-baseline` in your vcpkg.json (functioning like a lockfile for reproducible builds), vcpkg looks up historical commits to find the exact port versions you need.
+This only works if you have the full commit history.

+Shallow clones break everything.
+GitHub Actions uses shallow clones by default.
+DevContainers [shallow-clone vcpkg](https://github.com/devcontainers/images/issues/398) to save space.
+CI systems optimize for fast checkouts.
+All of these result in the same error: "vcpkg was cloned as a shallow repository...
+Try again with a full vcpkg clone."

+The workarounds are ugly.
+One [proposed solution](https://github.com/devcontainers/images/issues/398) involves parsing vcpkg.json to extract the baseline hash, deriving the commit date, then fetching with `--shallow-since=<date>`.
+Another suggests including twelve months of history, hoping projects upgrade before their baseline falls off the cliff.
+For GitHub Actions, you need `fetch-depth: 0` in your checkout step, [downloading the entire repository history](https://github.com/microsoft/vcpkg/issues/25349) just to resolve dependencies.

+A vcpkg team member [explained the fundamental constraint](https://github.com/microsoft/vcpkg/issues/25349): "Port versions don't use commit hashes, we use the git tree hash of the port directory.
+As far as I know, there is no way to deduce the commit that added a specific tree hash."
+An in-product fix is infeasible.
+The architecture baked in git deeply enough that there's no escape hatch.

+Unlike Cargo, Homebrew, and CocoaPods, vcpkg hasn't announced plans to move away from git registries.
+Custom registries must still be git repositories.
+The documentation describes filesystem registries as an alternative, but these require local or mounted paths rather than HTTP access.
+There's no CDN, no sparse protocol, no HTTP-based solution on the horizon.

 ## Go modules

 [Grab's engineering team](https://engineering.grab.com/go-module-proxy) went from 18 minutes for `go get` to 12 seconds after deploying a module proxy.
 That's not a typo.
 Eighteen minutes down to twelve seconds.